SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 * **duplicate connector** - creates new connector with filter configuration same as in connector it was duplicated from.
 * **remove connector** - removes connector definition.
 Upon removal of connector data forwarding is terminated.

-Connectors list view supporting real-time updates, so whenever there is new connector available, list will be updated.
+Connectors list view supports real-time updates, so whenever there is new connector available, list will be updated.

 > Note that hovering over question mark near status label on connector will display tooltip.

 #### <a name="data-broker-connector-edit"></a> Connector edit

-Connector edit view allows you to create new connector or edit one of existing.
+Connector edit view allows you to create new connector or edit existing one.

 ![Data broker edit connector](/guides/users-guide/data-broker-edit-connector.JPG)